Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Subacute form

-In this case, symptoms of Crohn's disease will be recurrent diarrhea, cramping abdominal pains, the localization of which may be different.
-The exhaustion of the patient develops.
+In this case, symptoms of Crohn's disease will include periodic diarrhea, cramping pain in the abdomen, the location of which may vary.
+The patient becomes exhausted.

 Chronic course